 The next step is to find the correspondences between selected landmarks and features in an input image.
-Features are detected from the input image, and are corresponded with the selected landmarks.
+Natural features are detected from the input image, and are corresponded with the selected landmarks.

-Detecting Features from Input Image To find the correspondence between landmarks and input image, feature points are detected from the input image by using Harris operator [13].
-We adopt the operator which can be computed faster than more distinctive operators such as SIFT [14].
-In this step, a landmark is projected to the input image, using the previous camera position and posture.
-On the assumption that the corresponding point for the landmark exists near the projected point, feature points are detected within a fixed window surrounding the projected point.
+Detecting Natural Feature from Input Image To find the correspondence between landmarks and input image, natural feature points are detected from the input image by Harris operator[14].
+In this step, a landmark is projected to the input image, using previous camera position and posture.
+On the assumption that the corresponding point for the landmark exists near the projected point, natural feature points are detected within a fixed window surrounding the projected point.
 The detected feature points are listed as correspondence candidates of the landmark.

 Matching Between Landmark Image Template and Input Image In this step, each landmark is compared with its correspondence candidates.
-First, an image pattern is created for each feature point listed as a correspondence candidate.
+First, an image pattern is created for each natural feature point listed as a correspondence candidate.
 Next, the landmark image template is compared with each image pattern by normalized cross correlation.
 Then, the feature point with the most correlative image pattern is selected, and its neighboring pixels are also compared with the landmark as correspondence candidates.
 Lastly, the most correlative feature point is corresponded with the landmark.